The New Album

 The New Album: Previously Unreleased Songs from the Early Sixties (or simply The New Album) is an album by The Everly Brothers, released in 1977.
 Nigel Molden was credited as the Executive Producer; with Geof Lavey as the album co-ordinator.

 It was originally released by the British division of Warner Bros. and re-issued in the U.S. by Collectors' Choice Music in 2005.
 It consists of previously unreleased tracks recorded by the Everlys for Warner Bros. in the 1960s.
-"Empty Boxes," and "Nancy's Minuet" were B-sides although the version of the latter is an alternate take.
+"Empty Boxes," and "Nancy's Minuet" were B-sides although the version of the latter is an alternative take.
 "Omaha" was recorded by Don Everly for his 1970 solo album.